jhudsl/tidyversecourse/docs/02-get-data.md

 ## Tibbles

 Before we can discuss any particular file format, let's discuss the end goal - the **tibble**!
-If you've been using R for a while, you're likely famililar with the data.frame.
+If you've been using R for a while, you're likely familiar with the data.frame.
 It's best to think of tibbles as an updated and stylish version of the data.frame.
-And, tibbles are what tidyverse packages work with most seemlessly.
+And, tibbles are what tidyverse packages work with most seamlessly.
 Now, that doesn't mean tidyverse packages *require* tibbles.
 In fact, they still work with data.frames, but the more you work with tidyverse and tidyverse-adjacent packages, the more you'll see the advantages of using tibbles.

 Before we go any further, tibbles *are* data frames, but they have some new bells and whistles to make your life easier.